 The best quality documentation is provided by a licensed or otherwise properly credentialed professional who has undergone appropriate and comprehensive training, has relevant experience, and has no personal relationship with the individual being evaluated.
 An appropriate match between the credentials of the individual making the diagnosis and the condition being reported is expected (e.g., an orthopedic limitation might be documented by a physician, but not a licensed psychologist).

-Acceptable documentation includes a clear diagnostic statement (and DSM-IV diagnostic code/s, if appropriate) that describes how the condition was diagnosed, provides information on the functional impact, and details the typical progression or prognosis of the condition.
-While diagnostic codes from the Diagnostic Statistical Manual of the American Psychiatric Association (DSM) or the International Classification of Functioning, Disability and Health (ICF) of the World Health Organization are helpful in providing this information, a full clinical description will also convey the necessary information.
+Acceptable documentation includes a clear diagnostic statement that describes what the condition is and how it was diagnosed.
+While diagnostic codes from the Diagnostic Statistical Manual of the American Psychiatric Association (DSM) or the International Classification of Functioning, Disability and Health (ICF) of the World Health Organization are helpful in providing this information, a clinical description will also convey the necessary information.

 Quality documentation includes a description of the diagnostic criteria, evaluation methods, procedures, tests and dates of administration, as well as a clinical narrative, observation, and specific results.
 Where appropriate to the nature of the disability, having both summary data and specific test scores (with the norming population identified) within the report is recommended.
 Diagnostic methods that are congruent with the particular disability and current professional practices in the field are recommended.
 Methods may include formal instruments, medical examinations, structured interview protocols, performance observations and unstructured interviews.
 If results from informal, non-standardized or less common methods of evaluation are reported, an explanation of their role and significance in the diagnostic process will strengthen their value in providing useful information.

 - A description of the current functional limitations